 Making resolutions are a grand tradition at the beginning of each year.
 For small law firms, extending your reach and increasing your client base may be among your resolutions.
-If you are a small law firm with big plans, here are 22 law firm marketing statistics from 2019 you need to know to grow your firm this year.
+If you are a small law firm with big plans, here are 22 law firm marketing statistics you need to know to grow your firm this year.

 You may be surprised to know that, after recommendations from family and friends, online searches drive over a third of clients to a particular firm.
 How’s your website look?